Homemade Pork Sausage in Casings

 Step 3:

-Prepare the minced meat.
-How to make minced meat?
-Divide the meat and fat into two parts.
-Chop the first part using a food processor, blender or meat grinder.
-Add nutmeg to the meat on the tip of the knife.
+Make the filling.
+Divide the meat and fatback into two portions.
+Grind the first portion in a food processor, blender, or meat grinder.
+Add a pinch of nutmeg to the meat.

 Step 4:

-Cut the second part of the meat with bacon into very small pieces.
+Cut the second portion of meat and fatback into very small pieces.

 Step 5:

-Cut the onion into small cubes (I also scrolled it in the combine).
-Fry the chopped onion in a small amount of vegetable oil until soft.
+Cut the onion into small dice (I ran mine through the food processor too).
+Sauté the chopped onion in a little vegetable oil until soft.

 Step 6:

-Add chopped meat and lard to it.
-Fry everything together for a few minutes, stirring, not allowing a crust to form.
-Leave to cool.
+Add the diced meat and fatback to the onion.
+Cook everything together for a few minutes, stirring, without letting it brown.
+Set aside to cool.

 Step 7:

-In a mortar, grind all the spices except the bay leaf.
-Mix the rolled meat with the fried, add salt and spices, pour in cognac, squeeze garlic through a press.
+Grind all the spices except the bay leaf in a mortar.
+Combine the ground meat with the sautéed mixture, add the salt and spices, pour in the brandy, and press in the garlic.

 Step 8:

-Mix everything thoroughly and let it stand for half an hour.
+Mix everything thoroughly and let it rest for half an hour.

 Step 9: